-FSN 101H Honors Introduction to Dietetics & Food Science (2 Credits)

-Study of dietetics history, philosophy, and career choices.
+FSN 101H Honors Introduction to Dietetics & Food Science (2 Credits) Study of dietetics history, philosophy, and career choices.
 Emphasis will be placed on skills, attitudes, educational preparedness, and work experiences necessary for the performance in the field of dietetics.

-FSN 102 Professional Development & Experiences Seminar (1 Credits)

-Exploration of opportunities in the Nutritional Sciences and Dietetics Professions.
+FSN 102 Professional Development & Experiences Seminar (1 Credits) Exploration of opportunities in the Nutritional Sciences and Dietetics Professions.
 Career planning and exposure to nutrition and dietetics professionals as role models.
-Emphasis will be placed on orientation and development of professional behavior in the work place; evaluation and analysis of on-thejob work experiences in the dietetics and nutrition professions coupled with classroom preparation.
+Emphasis will be placed on orientation and development of professional behavior in the work place; evaluation and development of professional behavior in the work place; evaluation and analysis of on-thejob work experiences in the dietetics and nutrition professions coupled with classroom preparation.
 Supervised work experience to include a minimum of thirty clock hours per semester